-In most cases, we agree a fixed fee at the time when we are instructed.
+In most cases, Bright Line Law agrees a fixed fee at the time when it is instructed.
 This means that you know the cost from the outset.

 Where there is some uncertainty as to how much time is likely to be involved, it is possible to agree an hourly rate for the work but with a maximum limit or ‘cap’, so that a client knows that the fee will not exceed a pre-set figure.

 At the time when the fee is agreed, the question of when the fee becomes payable is also discussed.